AI4Finance-Foundation/ElegantRL/elegantrl_helloworld/README.md

 ## ElegantRL HelloWorld tutorial: DQN --> DDPG --> PPO

 We suggest to following this order to quickly learn about RL:
-- DQN (Deep Q Network), a basic DRL algorithms in discrete action space.
+- DQN (Deep Q Network), a basic DRL algorithm in discrete action space.
 - DDPG (Deep Deterministic Policy Gradient), a basic DRL algorithm in continuous action space.
 - PPO (Proximal Policy Gradient), a widely used DRL algorithm in continuous action space.